ma53/AutoHotkey-HL7/readme.md

 ## Acknowledgements

-The structure of the class is based largely on that of (cocobelgica's amazing JSON module)[https://github.com/cocobelgica/AutoHotkey-JSON], of which I have made extensive use in my own personal projects for the last couple of years.
+The structure of the class is based largely on that of [cocobelgica's amazing JSON module](https://github.com/cocobelgica/AutoHotkey-JSON), of which I have made extensive use in my own personal projects for the last couple of years.

-Everything I know about AutoHotkey has been absorbed from either the included help file or the amazing community at (ahkscript.org)[http://ahkscript.org].
+Everything I know about AutoHotkey has been absorbed from either the included help file or the amazing community at [ahkscript.org](http://ahkscript.org).
 I've read hundreds of topics and replies by all of the all-star users over there...too numerous to recall.
 Thanks to everyone who contributes to that awesome community!